 From lush manicured gardens to wildflowers and urban trails, OKC has a plethora of green spaces and gardens for you to unwind and relax in the great outdoors.

-With more than 300 days of sunshine annually, there are a variety of outdoor spaces to enjoy year-round in OKC.
+Pack a picnic and head out for a nature-filled day with family or friends at one of OKC's tranquil outdoor spaces.
+With more than 300 days of sunshine annually, there are a variety of green spaces to enjoy year-round in OKC.
 We’ve gathered up a few ideas for getting back to nature while never leaving the city.

 Will Rogers Park & Gardens is a year-round favorite of gardeners and horticulturalists alike.
 Located in one of the city’s oldest parks, the 30-acre garden houses a formal rose garden, conservatory, color garden with seasonal blossoms, arboretum and exhibition center.
 Will Rogers Park & Gardens also offers home landscape maintenance and hands-on gardening classes for all ages.